Icofunding/Legal/Terms and Conditions (EN).md

 #### iii. **Right to End User Access**

-Icofunding has the right to end your access to the Services without notice and.
+Icofunding has the right to end your access to the Services without notice.

 We may delete your account for any reason, and if we delete your account you will lose all access to any information, connections or other features that may have been associated with your account.

 #### iv. **Right to refuse or Cancel Registration**

-Icofunding has te right to deny registration or cancel an user account for any reason.
-Icofunding also has the right at all times to remove or refuse to dustrubut content on the Services and to terminate users and reclaim user names.
+Icofunding has the right to deny registration or cancel an user account for any reason.
+Icofunding also has the right at all times to remove or refuse to distribute content on the Services and to terminate users and reclaim user names.

 Icofunding also has the right to access, read, preserve, and disclose any information if it is necessary to